datacarpentry/image-processing/_episodes/09-challenges.md

 ## Colorimetrics: titration color analysis

-The video showing the titration process first mentioned in the workshop [introduction]({{ page.root }}/01-introduction/) episode can be found in the **Desktop/workshops/image-processing/10-challenges/colorimetric** directory.
+The video showing the titration process first mentioned in the workshop [introduction]({{ page.root }}/01-introduction/) episode can be found in the `data` directory.
 Write a Python program that uses skimage to analyze the video on a frame-by-frame basis.
 Your program should do the following:

 1. Sample a kernel from the same location on each frame, and determine the average red, green, and blue channel value.

 2. Display a graph plotting the average color channel values as a function of